Loading slang details...

 Informal.

 now now means Right now; immediately; utmost urgency.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Singapore contexts.
 It is best read as singapore slang associated with Singapore.

 "now now" means Right now; immediately; utmost urgency.
+Informal shorthand whose exact tone depends on who is speaking and where it appears.
+It is commonly discussed in Singapore contexts.
 In Singapore, the nuance may be more specific.

 Casual and context-dependent.